A case study showing the redesign of Shazam's structure, from ideation to final visuals.

 UI REFINEMENT

-In parallel, we've done UI explorations.
+In parallel, I did some UI explorations.
 At this point, we were wondering if the rearchitecture of the app should include a deeper redesign of the Home screen, a change of the animation of the button, etc.

-In the end, we went for a minimalist layout that makes the Shazam button the centre of attention, and makes the experience as intuitive and clear as possible.
-The UI is not dramatically different from the previous version of the app, but still addresses the main things we wanted to change, or add to the app.
+I went for a minimalist layout that makes the Shazam button the centre of attention, and makes the experience as intuitive and clear as possible.
+The UI is not dramatically different from the previous version of the app, but still addresses the main things that needed to change.

 It does bring Library to home, makes the last Shazams easily accessible, simplify the navigation and access to the content.
-We've chosen to remove the "Discover" tab that contained cards with random things on it (music recommendation, charts, etc.) as most users were not opening this tab or scrolling through the content.
+The "Discover" tab that contained cards with various things on it (music recommendations, charts, etc.) got removed, as most users were not opening this tab or scrolling through the content.

 Final designs of most screens impacted by the Rearchitecture - for all devices